NoetherianRing/Chip-8/README.md

 #### Debug mode

-The debug mode runs the chip8 taking the state of the chip in every cycle and saving it into a json file whith the name specify in the field "file".
+The debug mode runs the chip8 taking the state of the chip in every cycle and saving it into a json file with the name specified in the field "file".
 It can be activated modifying the config.yml file this way:

 ```yml